 - Report suspicious activity

-For more information regarding Neighborhood Watch please contact Lodi Police Community Service Officer Daniel Bristow or visit the national website.
+For more information regarding Neighborhood Watch please contact the Lodi Police Partners by phone (209) 333-6886, or visit the Neighborhood Watch National website.